xamarin/Xamarin.Auth/component/GettingStarted.md

     Xamarin Components Team is working on the doc with minimal info for common used providers and how to setup server side.

-    Xamarin.Auth implements requirements for native/installed apps since nuget version 1.4.0, but the API was broken (`GetUI()` returned `System.Object`, so cast was necessary).

 Server side setup details is explained in separate documents in Xamarin.Auth repository.